Bayesian Knockoff Filter: Introduction

 However, the aforementioned methods have several limitations.
 For variable selection methods, the false discovery rate (FDR) is not controlled and thus their reliability is questionable.
-Spurious features with no effect on response might be falsely selected because they are correlated to some important features.
-Although multiple testing procedures \citep{Blanchard2009} can be incorporated to control FDR under an arbitrary dependency structure of features, it tends to be conservative for practical use.
+Spurious features with no effect on the response might be falsely selected because they are correlated with some important features.
+Although multiple testing procedures \citep{Blanchard2009} can be incorporated to control the FDR under an arbitrary dependency structure of features, it tends to be conservative for practical use.
 To overcome such limitations, a new powerful method called the knockoff filter \citep{Barber2015} has been developed recently.
-By introducing the knockoff variables which mimic the dependency structure of original features and act as control variables as well as a statistic that overestimates the FDR for arbitrary dependency structures among features, the knockoff filter is able to conduct feature selection with a well-controlled FDR.
+The knockoff variables mimic the dependency structure of original features, while they act as control variables.
+By introducing a statistic that overestimates the FDR for arbitrary dependency structures among features, the knockoff filter is able to conduct feature selection with a well-controlled FDR.
 Inspired by this idea, a series of knockoff methods have been developed \citep{Dai2016,Candes2018,Gimenez2019,Gimenez2019b,Katsevich2019,Barber2019,Sesia2019,Bates2020}, which however are all frequentist approaches and their inferences heavily rely upon the quality of the sole set of generated knockoff variables.
-To control the FDR under a desired level, the existing methods sacrifice their ability to distinguish the truly important features if a set of poor-quality knockoff variables is generated or the number of truly important features is small, and this would further cause power loss.
-Up to now, these two problems have only been partly solved by multi-knockoffs \citep{Gimenez2019b} at the cost of power loss in the optimal cases.
+To control the FDR under a desired level, the existing methods sacrifice their capability to identify the truly important features if a set of poor-quality knockoff variables is generated or the number of truly important features is small, and this would further cause power loss.
+Up to now, these two problems have only been partially solved by multi-knockoffs \citep{Gimenez2019b} at the cost of power loss in the optimal cases.